zhan2740/misc_perl_scripts/README.md

 ### vcf.sum script
 This program takes vcf and GFF files and count how many SNPs are within a gene model and if the SNP is a true SNP representing true differences between the reference genome and the sequenced genome; Or if the SNP is a heterozygous one that has multiple alleles within the sequenced sample or populations;

+### pedigree.breakup.pl
+This program breaks up pedigree and assign parental contribution values to each unique parent